The leaseholder’s right of first refusal in a freehold sale

 Click here to read more about Participation Agreements, including the kind of provisions that a well drafted agreement should contain.

-Can either party pull out during negotiations?
+Selling the freehold to leaseholders – can either party pull out during negotiations?

 Parties have the right to withdraw from negotiations, but if the freeholder does so, they cannot then try to sell the freehold at a lower price later on.
 If the leaseholders withdraw, then they cannot immediately restart negotiations to buy the freehold as a year has to pass first.

-Because of these reasons, having the right property lawyer with plenty of experience of the Right of First Refusal on board can make sure that everything runs to plan.
+For these reasons, having the right property lawyer with plenty of experience of the Right of First Refusal on board can make sure that everything runs to plan.
 Any hitches or delays can put a halt to the negotiations before they’ve even got underway.

 What happens if we can’t arrange for enough of the leaseholders to agree in time?

+When it comes to your freeholder selling the freehold, the timetable is strict.
 If not enough of you wish to participate, you would be able to agree to buy the freehold yourself once the relevant acceptance period has elapsed (two months from the Offer Notice), at which time your freeholder would be free to sell to whoever he likes, including you

 - Once you have received an Offer Notice from your freeholder, giving you and your neighbours the right to purchase the freehold for a specified figure, plus costs, you will have the option to accept that offer within a prescribed period.

-- If instructed, we will consider the validity of the Notice and then, if it is valid and has been properly served you will have two months from the date that you received that Notice, to accept the offer.
+- If instructed, we will consider the validity of the Notice and then, if it is valid and has been properly served, you will have two months from the date that you received that Notice, to accept the offer.

-- We would need to represent all of the tenants who want to participate and to prepare an Acceptance Notice on their behalf within the relevant period, so that we can meet the deadline.
+- We would need to represent all of the leaseholders who want to participate and to prepare an Acceptance Notice on their behalf within the relevant period, so that we can meet the deadline.

 - It is within this two month period that we can attend to the incorporation of the Company and put together your Enfranchisement Participation Agreement, if you would like one – which we highly recommended.